gtbX/noematic/README.md

 To extract, navigate to your game installation directory.
 For Steam users, right click on the game in your Library, then `Manage->Browse Local Game Files`.
 Enter the `Content/Talos` subfolder and note the `*.gro` files.
-These are actually renamed `.zip` files, and can be opened by any zip extractor.Depending on which one you open, there may be a `Content/Talos/Databases/ComputerTerminalDialogs` folder containing `.dlg` files.
+These are actually renamed `.zip` files, and can be opened by any zip extractor.
+Depending on which one you open, there may be a `Content/Talos/Databases/ComputerTerminalDialogs` folder containing `.dlg` files.
 These are the files that Noematic operates on.

-Once extracted from the game archive(s), you can run them by providing them as a command line argument to the `noematic` binary (`NOEMATIC.EXE` on DOS).
+Once extracted from the game archive(s), you can run a dialog by providing it as a command line argument to the `noematic` binary (`NOEMATIC.EXE` on DOS).
 For example:

 ```